Tuesday, February 3, 2026

 Backward chaining does work

-Backward chaining can be used with skills that involve small movements (single step) or slighter larger (long jump lunge / chasse approach).
-It can also be used for strokes that contain bigger movements such as running and / or jumping.
-There is a certainly a different coaching philosophy /methodology between using backward chaining and ‘static practice’ as some coaches call it.
+Backward chaining can be used with skills that involve small simple movements (single step) or more slightly complex, larger movements that include striking (long jump lunge/chasse approach).
+There is certainly a different coaching philosophy /methodology between using backward chaining and ‘static practice’ as some coaches call it.

 I’ve also used backward chaining in the teaching of some ‘complex’ hitting skills such as the overhead backhand.
-My understanding only came after many hours of working with Roger and trying it out on court.
-Reading about the methodology only part prepared me.
-My coaching delivery plus my reflection, that was full of trail and error, eventually gave me the confidence to know that this works!
+My understanding only came after many hours of working with Roger and trying it out on the court.
+Reading about the methodology only partially prepared me.
+My coaching delivery, plus my reflection, which was full of trial and error, eventually gave me the confidence to know that this works!

 Back to list